 As the summer kicks off, many people are getting out on the Delaware waterways and oceanfront in kayaks, jetskis, speedboats, and other personal watercraft.
-With increased activity on the water, there are inevitably more boating accidents as well as more incidents of theft, vandalism, and other damage to boats.
-It is important to understand your insurance coverage and the extent of your liability as a boat owner, and ensure that you have full insurance coverage for your boating activities in place before an accident happens.
+With increased activity on the water, there are inevitably more boating accidents and more incidents of theft, vandalism, and other damage to boats.
+Understanding your insurance coverage and the extent of your liability as a boat owner is important.
+Ensure you have full insurance coverage for your boating activities before an accident happens.

 The law requires car owners to have specific car insurance, and few people would consider having a car without it.
 However, most states, including Delaware, do not require boat owners to have boat insurance.
-Many boat owners do not think about insuring themselves against the risks associated with owning a boat.
+Many boat owners do not consider insuring themselves against the risks of owning a boat.
 Some boat owners assume that their homeowners’ insurance will cover boating accidents and damage to their boat but this is not the case.
-Typically, a homeowners’ insurance policy provides very limited coverage for personal watercraft.
+A homeowners’ insurance policy typically provides very limited coverage for personal watercraft.

 What type of policy is it?

-Homeowners’ insurance is designed to provide coverage for damage to your residence, loss or theft of personal possession, and some personal liability for harm to others.
-A homeowners’ insurance policy may provide coverage for some losses in relation to your boat, but will generally not provide adequate coverage as a boat owner.
+Homeowners’ insurance is designed to cover damage to your residence, loss or theft of personal possession, and some personal liability for harm to others.
+A homeowners’ insurance policy may provide coverage for some losses concerning your boat, but will generally not provide adequate coverage as a boat owner.
 Each policy is different and you should read the details of your own individual policy to determine your coverage.

 Although a homeowners’ insurance policy may provide a limited amount of coverage for your boating activities, it is always advisable to get a dedicated boat insurance policy for your personal watercraft.
 A boat insurance policy should provide much more better property and liability coverage for your boat and your activities on the water.

 What type of loss is it?

 As a boat owner, you may face many types of unexpected financial losses and liability, including: